How To Increase Content Consumption With A Re-Engager Campaign

-How to make it happen in PathFactory + Marketo
+How to increase B2B content consumption in PathFactory + Marketo

-For me, the biggest advantage PathFactory provides is the ability to identify how long someone has spent on content and then action that data in marketing automation – in our case, Marketo.
+For me, the biggest advantage PathFactory provides is the ability to identify how long someone has consumed content and then action that data in marketing automation – in our case, Marketo.

 This case is a little bit different though.
 Each chapterized asset of our eBook averages at about a 1-2 minute read time, so I want PathFactory to tell Marketo every time someone spends at least 1 minute on a part of the eBook.
 If you’d like PathFactory to fire a webhook when a very specific set of circumstances happen, you can use the Visitor Activity feature to set up a purpose-built webhook and get really custom.